Hellfar/minidoc/Bash.md

 ### File opened in choosen file-descriptor

 ```
-    # creation file handle on fd 5
+    # creation file handle on fd 5.
     exec 5< input-file.txt

-    # use
+    # use it.
     read line <&5
     # The read here wont move the file pointer for other redirections of the same file like "read line < input-file.txt".

-    # close handle
+    # close handle.
     exec 5<&-
 ```